The Energy Future We Deserve

 Protecting Our Communities and Public Lands from Fracking

-Colorado’s outdoors are exceptionally beautiful, but have been repeatedly targeted for fracking.
-Food & Water Watch works to pressure the Bureau of Land Management to stop the auctions of our public lands to the oil & gas industry for drilling and fracking.
-With our supporters and allies, we have protested at several auctions to ensure protection of these beautiful outdoor spaces for the benefit of the public – not the oil and gas industry.
+Colorado’s exceptionally beautiful outdoors have been repeatedly targeted for fracking.
+Food & Water Watch is working to pass the Keep It in the Ground Act to keep fossil fuel extraction out of our public lands, oceans and the Arctic.
+The KING bill will ensure protection of these beautiful outdoor spaces for the benefit of the public and the planet – not the oil and gas industry.

 The Food & Water Watch Colorado team will continue efforts to defend our food, water and democracy, protect our communities from fracking and fight for a just transition away from dirty fossil fuels to a safe, renewable energy future.